anthropic-cr v0.4.0

 An unofficial Anthropic API client for Crystal.
 Access Claude AI models with idiomatic Crystal code.

-Status: Feature Complete - Full Messages API, Batches API, Models API, Files API, tool runner, web search, extended thinking, structured outputs, citations, prompt caching, and Schema DSL.
+Status: Feature Complete - Full Messages API, Batches API, Models API, Files API, tool runner, web search, extended thinking, structured outputs, citations, prompt caching, Schema DSL, and beta Anthropic-hosted features such as skills, MCP servers, and containers.
 API design inspired by official Ruby SDK patterns.

 Note: A large portion of this library was written with the assistance of AI (Claude), including code, tests, and documentation.